Software-Engineering-Group-UP/RSE-UP/_sources/chapters/introduction.md

 This book was created on basis of the book 'Research Software Engineering with Python: Building Software that Makes Research Possible', that was created by:
 Damien Irving and Kate Hertweck and Luke Johnston and Joel Ostblom and Charlotte Wickham and Greg Wilson.

-The online version can be found [here link](https://merely-useful.tech/py-rse/)
+The online version can be found [here!](https://merely-useful.tech/py-rse/)